jackaudio/jack2/Readme_NetJack2.txt

 The development of 'netjackmp' continues and some things are going to change soon (see the 'actual limitations' section).
 If you use it, please report encountered bugs, ideas or anything you think about.

-If you have any question, you can subscribe the jackaudio developpers mailing list at http://www.jackaudio.org/ or join the IRC channel 'jack' on FreeNode.
+If you have any question, you can subscribe the jackaudio developers mailing list at http://www.jackaudio.org/ or join the IRC channel 'jack' on FreeNode.